Heathland History Forum

 Robert White's will of 1518 mentions he had landes and tenements with their appurtenances in the Counties of Southampton, Surrey and Berks including, specifically mentioned, in Aldershot.
 He had, according to Curtis, devised lands before his death to each of his sons.
 However Dr Henry White (d.1538) Robert's eldest son, who became Principal of the Canon Law School at Oxford, was the residual legatee.
 Robert's namesake, his second son, became a 'clothier' (ie manufacturer of woollen cloth) at Farnham, but died in 1534 before Henry White, the priest and eldest son.

 Sir John White MP was thus a member of a remarkable family.
-On the one hand he had two brothers high in the hierarchy of the church: his eldest brother Henry being Vice Chancellor at Oxford University, and head of the Canon Law School, and his namesake, John the younger, being the Catholic Bishop of Winchester, who gave the funeral oration for Queen Mary on 14 Dec 1538.
+On the one hand he had two brothers high in the hierarchy of the church: his eldest brother Henry being Vice Chancellor at Oxford University, and head of the Canon Law School, and his namesake, John the elder, being the Catholic Bishop of Winchester, who gave the funeral oration for Queen Mary on 14 Dec 1538.
 On the other hand his father and his brother Robert were prominent merchants and manufacturers in the woollen industry.

-John White's wife's family
+John White's first wife's family

 When Sir John married Sybil White, the sister of Sir Thomas White of South Warnborough he married into another remarkable branch of the White family.
-In fact Sir John's wife was probably his second cousin twice removed, but no documentary evidence of this has yet been found.
+Sir John's wife was probably his second cousin twice removed, but no documentary evidence of this has yet been found.

 Sybil's greatgreatgrandfather was Robert White who died in 1467 in Farnham, just two years her husband's grandfather, John White, died in Farnham.
 This Robert White had been born in Yateley.
-According to the Herald's Visitations for Hampshire in 1530, 1575 and 1622-34.
-Robert White was a merchant who first moved to Sandwich, became Mayor of the Staple of Calais, then finally moved to Farnham where he died.
+According to the Herald's Visitations for Hampshire in 1530, 1575 and 1622-34 Robert White was a merchant who first moved to Sandwich, became Mayor of the Staple of Calais, then finally moved to Farnham where he died.
 Curtis therefore identifies him as Robert Whyte, Mayor of Sandwich, 1434, 1435 and 1436, and one of the two 'Barons or Burgesses of Parliament for Sandwich' chosen 9 Sep 1435 to attend Henry 6th's 14th Parliament held 10 Oct 1435.
 The Visitation also states that this Robert purchased the Manor of South Warnborough.

 In Robert White's will he names the children of his son John for specific bequests.
 Their names were Robert, Richard, John, Margaret and Johanna.
 The eldest son Robert White was 14 years old when his father John died in 1470 (Inquisition post mortem 9 Edw.4).
 He was summoned by writs dated 5 Jun 1483 to 'furnish himself' to receive Knighthood at the intended coronation of Edward 5th on 22 June.
 The ceremony did not take place, but W A Shaw (The Knights of England 1905) includes Robert White as entitled to be called Sir Robert White KB created June 1483.